 To book to have your baby at Wonthaggi Hospital, please visit your GP who will arrange your tests and send a referral directly to the hospital.

 Phone: (03) 5671 3201

 “It’s something that people always remember so if you can make the experience personalised, they will be forever grateful.
 Our jobs are a real privilege," one of our Midwives said.

 That care goes beyond the hospital to include extensive post labour care, including home visits to new mums – whether they gave birth at Wonthaggi Hospital or another hospital.

 “In emergency cases, we work really well as a team.
-We are nice and calm, and have a great team of doctors and theatre staff,” Melanie said.
+We are nice and calm, and have a great team of doctors and theatre staff,” one of our Midwives said.

 The midwives help to prepare families for a joyous moment in their lives by offering ante-natal clinics and classes, and support mums and their partners with labour support and care.